SWIVELWHEEL FAQ's

 What will happen to the Swivelwheel system if I have a flat tire?

-If you pull trailers long enough, you are going to have a flat tire experience.
+If you haul long enough, you are going to have a flat tire experience.
 The Swivelwheel system is no different.
 If you have a flat while driving........change it!
 It is no different than having a flat on a two wheel trailer.

 There are a lot of proclaimed experts on products out there on the internet forums.
 Some will say that the system will throw your bike off of the trailer if you get a flat tire.
 The fact is, the Swivelwheel system cannot start fishtailing from side to side due to one bad tire.
 The Swivelwheel system will only track with the tow vehicle.
 The worse case would be that you would grind down the wheel rim over time.
 You can do that with a standard trailer.
 I have had numerous flats with our show trailers and RV's.